 Binge Drinking Is The Leading Cause Of Alcohol Poisoning Death

-Binge drinking (4 or more drinks for women or 5 or more drinks for men in a short period of time) typically leads to a blood alcohol concentration (BAC) that exceeds 0.08 g/dL, the legal limit for driving in all states.
+Binge drinking, defined as 4 or more drinks for women or 5 or more drinks for men in a short period of time.
+It typically leads to a blood alcohol concentration (BAC) that exceeds 0.08 g/dL, the legal limit for driving in all states.
 US adults who binge drink consume an average of about 8 drinks per binge, which can result in even higher levels of alcohol in the body.
 The more you drink the greater your risk of death.

 Binge drinking, or drinking large amounts of alcohol in a short period of time, is the cause of most alcohol poisoning cases.
 Although public health organizations tend to focus on educating college students about the dangers of binge/weekend drinking, there are actually more men between the ages of 45 and 54 who die more from alcohol poisoning than young adults.
 In fact, 76 percent of alcohol poisoning deaths are men in this age bracket.